chfont/chfont.github.io/_pages/about.md

 Previously, I received a B.S. in Computer Science, as well as Mathematics, from Louisiana State University.
 This is where I started my research career, working with professors in Computer Science as well as Electrical Engineering, particulary in static analysis and serverless computing.
 My serverless computing work was done with the [IntelliSys Lab](https://intellisys.haow.ca/), largerly focused on optimization in this area.

 Outside of research, I play chess, and program as a hobby.
-I'm interested in both low-level systems programming, as well as using functional programming languages to solve problems I find interested.
+I'm interested in both low-level systems programming, as well as using functional programming languages to solve problems I find interesting.
 Overall I'm passionate about learning and gaining new insight.
 I also enjoy reading, in particular science fiction.